Dharmik-Solanki-G/virtual-dressing-room/README.md

 Copy code
 pip install opencv-python mediapipe numpy
 Prepare Shirt Images:

-Place your shirt images (PNG with alpha channel for transparency) in the Resources/Shirts directory.
-Update the shirt_dir variable in the code to point to your shirt images directory.
+Place PNG images with transparency in the Resources/Shirts directory.
+Update the shirt_dir variable in app.py to point to your directory.
 Usage
 Run the Application:

 bash
 Copy code
-python virtual_dressing_room.py
+python app.py
 Controls:

-n: Change to the next shirt in the list.
+n: Change to the next shirt.
 s: Save the current frame as a screenshot (screenshot.png).
 q: Quit the application.
-Code Overview
-Initialization: Sets up MediaPipe for pose detection and OpenCV for video capture.
-Shirt Overlay: overlay_shirt function adjusts and places the shirt image on the detected pose landmarks.
-User Interface: show_gui function displays instructions and shirt information on the video frame.
-Main Loop: Captures video frames, detects pose landmarks, applies shirt overlay, and handles user inputs.
 Contributing
-Feel free to fork the repository, submit issues, or contribute improvements.
-Contributions and feedback are welcome!
+Contributions are welcome!
+Feel free to fork the repository, open issues, or submit pull requests.

+License
+This project is licensed under the MIT License.